 Are you looking for the absolute BEST hostels in Oslo, Norway?
 Then you’ve come to the right place!
 This is the only first-hand experience guide you will find with some juicy insider tips.

-- Oslo Hostel Rønningen – best choice for couples and groups
+- Oslo Hostel Rønningen - best for Couples and Groups

 Thinking of staying in hotels in Oslo or an airbnb Oslo?
 You might want to check your budget first.
 Oslo is certainly not a cheap destination.
 No worries though, this is your guide on hostels in Oslo Norway and where to stay in Oslo on a budget.